MrOlm/pipeCoverage/README.md

 # pipeCoverage
-Quickly calculate coverage and quasi-breadth of sequences from a mapping.
+Quickly calculate coverage and breadth of sequences from a mapping.
 Usefull to avoid creating large .sam files when only coverage inforamtion is desired.

-## Description
+## Quick start
 `pipe_coverage.awk` is used to convert .sam formatted data into .pcov formatted data. .pcov files contain coverage information for each scaffold, as well as the coverage of windows accross the scaffolds (to get an idea of breadth).

 `pcov_tools.py` is used to process .pcov files into more useful formats.
 These includes coverage tables needed for automated-binned, and the files needed to make ESOMs.

-## `pipe_coverage.awk`
+## pipe_coverage.awk

 This awk script can be used to .pcov files in a variety of ways.
 For example: